om04patel/Threaded-Spellchecker/README.md

 # Features

--Text-Based Menu: Start new spell-checking tasks or exit the program.
+- Text-Based Menu: Start new spell-checking tasks or exit the program.

--Multithreading: Each spell-checking task runs in its own thread.
+- Multithreading: Each spell-checking task runs in its own thread.

--Thread Synchronization: Proper synchronization to handle file writing and shared resources.
+- Thread Synchronization: Proper synchronization to handle file writing and shared resources.

--Spellchecking: Checks text files against a provided dictionary and reports spelling mistakes.
+- Spellchecking: Checks text files against a provided dictionary and reports spelling mistakes.

 # Task - Spellchecking